wjglerum/dcos-docs-site/pages/1.10/deploying-services/private-docker-registry/index.md

    The Docker image will now pull using the provided security credentials.

 <a name="tarball-instructions"></a>
-# Pushing a custom image to the private repository from tarball
+# Pushing a custom image to a private registry from a tarball

-In some cases, you might have obtained a docker image in a form of a `.tar` archive (ex. if you asked your sales representative for an enterprise version of marathon).
-To deploy that image on your registry, follow these steps:
+In some cases, you might have obtained a Docker image in a form of a `.tar` archive (ex. if you asked your sales representative for an enterprise version of marathon).
+To deploy that image to your registry, follow these steps:

+## Step 1: Import in the local machine

-1. Load the tarball into your local Docker client, passing the filename of your custom tarball.
+1. Load the tarball into your local Docker client, passing the path to your custom tarball.
 For example, `marathon-dcos-ee.<version>.tar`:
    ```bash
    docker load -i marathon-dcos-ee.<version>.tar
    ```